vl2g/croppedSTR/README.md

-# croppedSTR
-Cropped Scene Text Recognizer for Indic Languages
+# Cropped Scene Text Recognizer for Indic Languages using ParSeq